PAST PROGRAMS

 Trades and Technology Toolbox Program

-• Provide one-to-one sessions for personal plan development
+• Providing one-on-one sessions for personal plan development

-• Develop and maintain a database for HRSDC for tracking and accountability
+• Developing and maintaining a tracking database for HRSDC

 Youth Mean Business

-• Utilized Solution-Focused Counselling approaches to address employment/self-employment barriers
+• One-on-one coaching and solution-focused counseling to address employment/self-employment barriers